 If you make no in-person appearances (which is likely hurting your brand), then consider having high-quality content drop at particular times.
 Then create events for those content drops.

 An interesting way to create a call-to-action in an email is to offer the person in question an option to engage with your brand and ensure that they don’t forget about it.

 If you are hosting a webinar, create a calendar invitation for the event along with the sign-up.

-This is a great way to reach the rest of your audience who may not be on Facebook.
-Email is also the primary tool for the professional world,
+A calendar invitation is a great way to reach the rest of your audience, who may not be on Facebook.
+Email is also the primary tool for the professional world.

 Create Urgency Throughout